At Mill House School, our pupils have access to a broad and balanced curriculum.

 SEN

-Where a pupil has an Education, Health and Care Plan, provision will be put in place to meet the requirements of that plan, alongside our broad and balanced curriculum.
+Provision will be put in place to meet the requirements of the Education, Health and Care plan, alongside our broad and balanced curriculum.

 EAL